technicallynotdeaf/Baanabus/README.md

 * Start with a menu

-I'm so sick of opening an app or site and being flooded with distraction so I don't do what I came there to do
+I'm so sick of opening an app or site and being flooded with distractions.

 * Multiple interfaces

-Complex view for planning out tasks and stuff; Minimalist view for after a hard day's work when concentrating is becoming difficult
+Complex view for planning out tasks and stuff; Minimalist view for after a hard day's work when concentrating is becoming difficult.

 * No notifications

 Moving from one task to the other is much calmer without constant disruption.

-## Other features
+* Guided reviews

+Work through one-at-a-time questions and answers to help you fill in missing information, decide what you want and what you should do, in what order.

 * Social tasks

 Remind me what i was going to do for someone before I see them

+* Schedule Routines

+Allocate half an hour in the morning (for example) as 'routine' and be stepped through tasks one at a time, at that hour.
+Allocate a later hour as 'tasks' and set a location, and maybe assign specific tasks to do then.

 * Questions